 ).
 By far, the most common is a supported scaffold which often begins at street level and rises up the side of the building.
 Parts include steel pipes and cross bars, wooden or metal platforms, and attachments such as outriggers.
 Scaffolds are highly regulated by the Federal and state governments.
 Other details about the design and regulation of these scaffolds can be found at OSHA’s website.

-Few will forget the scaffolding accident that claimed the lives of three people in Boston in 2006.
+Few will forget the horrific scaffolding accident that claimed the lives of three people in Boston in 2006.
 According to a Boston Globe report, workers for Bostonian Masonry were dismantling scaffolding at an Emerson College dorm project.
 The scaffolding collapsed because it had not been properly attached to a crane.
 Two workers fell 14 floors down onto Boylston Street and died.
 Meanwhile, the construction platform fell onto a Honda sedan, killing the young doctor behind the wheel.